-That’s a total of 34 shows and films on the schedule so far.
-Apple TV+ has a lot more originals in development, with the company committed to adding new content every month.
+That’s a total of 102 TV shows and films to watch on Apple TV+.
+Apple has a lot more originals in development, with new content being added every couple of weeks.
 We’ll keep this post updated with the latest official announcements of new Apple TV+ content.

 FTC: We use income earning auto affiliate links.
 More.